TL;DR

 Antigravity CLI’s strongest differentiator is the Agent Manager.
 The Agent Manager lets you run multiple agents simultaneously in a dashboard-style view.
 You can kick off a refactoring agent, a test-writing agent, and a documentation agent in parallel.
 Progress is visible in a unified TUI.
 Conversations can be handed off between CLI and the Antigravity 2.0 desktop app.

 Claude Code has subagents too.
-I covered the practical setup in a separate guide.
+I covered the practical setup in a separate guide, and if you want the orchestration codified rather than driven by hand, I built four production Claude Code workflow scripts that fan out agents deterministically.
 They run in parallel via the Agent tool.
-But Claude Code’s subagent model is programmatic: you manage orchestration through prompts and return values, with no dashboard view.
-You spawn agents with prompts, they return results, and you manage the orchestration in your conversation.
+But Claude Code’s subagent model is programmatic: you spawn agents with prompts, they return results, and you manage the orchestration in your conversation.
 There’s no dashboard.

 Codex CLI runs parallel tasks in sandboxed environments.
 Each task gets its own filesystem context.
 It’s effective for batch operations but lacks the visual orchestration layer.

 If your workflow involves multiple concurrent agents, say running a migration on three services simultaneously, Antigravity CLI’s Agent Manager is the most polished interface for that.
+If you’d rather script that orchestration than drive it from a dashboard, a dedicated framework like the ones I compared in LangGraph vs CrewAI vs OpenAI Agents SDK gives you more control.
 But most daily coding work is sequential: read, think, write, test.
 The multi-agent advantage is real but narrow.

 What I’d Actually Pick

-After running all three for a week, my recommendations split along three axes:
+After running all three for three months, my recommendations split along three axes:

 Pick Claude Code if you care about code quality above everything else.
-Opus 4.7 produces the cleanest, most idiomatic code of the three.
-The 81% SWE-bench score translates to noticeably fewer first-pass errors.
+Opus 4.8 (the current Max default) produces the cleanest, most idiomatic code of the three, and its SWE-bench lead translates to noticeably fewer first-pass errors.
 Pricing is transparent and the Max plans give predictable capacity.
 The trade-off is higher token consumption.
 Claude Code thinks out loud and burns tokens doing it.
-If you’re on the API, Sonnet 4.6 at $3/$15 per million tokens handles 90% of daily work.
+If you’re on the API, Sonnet 5 at $2/$10 per million tokens handles 90% of daily work.

 Pick Codex CLI if you prioritize token efficiency, open-source transparency, or autonomous batch work.
-It uses 4x fewer tokens than Claude Code for the same tasks, and its 77.3% Terminal-Bench score shows it’s strongest at shell-oriented work.
+(If async batch work is the main draw, also consider Google Jules — it queues tasks and opens PRs while you sleep, with up to 60 concurrent slots.)
+Codex uses 4x fewer tokens than Claude Code for the same tasks, and its 77.3% Terminal-Bench score shows it’s strongest at shell-oriented work.
 The Apache 2.0 license means you can inspect every line of code your agent runs.
-The promotional Pro pricing ($100/mo for 10x usage through May 31) is the best value in this comparison right now.
+At $20/mo, ChatGPT Plus is the best value in this comparison; the $100/mo Pro tier is now a permanent 5x bump over Plus (the launch 10x promo has ended), and OpenAI has since added an $8/mo Go tier for lighter use.

 Pick Antigravity CLI if you’re already deep in Google’s stack (GCP, Gemini API, Antigravity 2.0 desktop) and the multi-agent orchestration fits your workflow.
 The Go rewrite is fast and the Agent Manager UI is well-designed.
 But go in with your eyes open about the rate limits.
 Below the Ultra tier, the lockouts are unpredictable enough that I wouldn’t rely on it as my primary tool for deadline-sensitive work.